meikemorren/CrossCulturalChallengesTPB/readme.md

 ## How to use?

 You might benefit from our efforts in collecting 255 matrices in which two or more TPB variables (including personal norms) are related to one another.
 If you download the entire repository, you should be able to run all files, and obtain the tables and results as described in our paper.
 Please mind that the reading and writing of files make use of relative paths.
 So first set your working directory to the main folder in preparation.R!
-If you use our data, please cite the paper:

-"put citation here"